 A Parcel, a Mistake, and Humanity

 Next came a parcel delivery.
-The customer had (mistakenly) booked a ride instead of a parcel service.
-FYI, a ride costs cheaper than parcel delivery.
+The customer had “mistakenly” booked a ride instead of a parcel service.
+FYI, a ride costs less.

-I waited for ten minutes outside a gated community.
-When he arrived, embarrassed and apologetic, he offered to cancel.
+I waited ten minutes outside a gated community.
+When he finally arrived, he realized his mistake (booking a ride instead of parcel).
+Embarrassed and apologetic, he offered to cancel.

-I asked him to ensure the receiver collected it promptly.
+I told him it’s OK as I had already waited and agreed to deliver on the condition that the recipient collects it promptly.
 He thanked me repeatedly.
-That gratitude felt heavier than the parcel itself.
+That gratitude felt heavier than the parcel.

 Decency costs nothing, yet it is increasingly rare.